-Compared to traditional ownership, owning a yacht in a charter fleet will reduce the cost and minimise your financial exposure.
+Compared to traditional ownership, owning a yacht in a charter fleet will reduce the cost and minimize your financial exposure.
 As mentioned before, you also get to sail in places you probably wouldn’t go to otherwise – at a much lower cost.
-You get to enjoy sailing as the owner of a yacht, without the headache of a traditional boat owner.
+You get to enjoy sailing as the owner of a yacht, without the headache of a traditional yacht owner.

 As if this wasn’t hard enough already, there is a myriad of charter management companies out there in different sizes.

-Large companies, such as Dream Yacht Charter, Moorings and Sunsail have the advantage of big fleets and many bases worldwide.
-Moreover, these companies are financially solid, offer guaranteed income and have standardised procedures when it comes to maintenance and phase-out.
+Large companies, such as Dream Yacht Charter, Moorings, and Sunsail have the advantage of big fleets and many bases worldwide.
+Moreover, these companies are financially solid, offer guaranteed income, and have standardized procedures when it comes to maintenance and phase-out.

 The downside?
-Standardised.
-If you have a specific model in mind or want customised features on the yacht, you can forget about them (although there might be a few exceptions).
+Standardized.
+If you have a specific model in mind or want customized features on the yacht, you can forget about them (although there might be a few exceptions).
 Your owner’s time is also limited.
-Last but not least, with a lot of other investors and charter guests, the customer service tends to be less personal.
+Last but not least, with a lot of other investors and charter guests, customer service tends to be less personal.

 What about medium and small charter companies?
-Generally, they have smaller fleets, operate from one base, provide excellent customer service and have a close relationship with the boat owners.
-Additionally, there’s more flexibility on choice of boats and equipment.
+Generally, they have smaller fleets, operate from one base, provide excellent customer service, and have a close relationship with the yacht owners.
+Additionally, there’s more flexibility in the choice of yachts and equipment.
 The best part – unlimited owner’s use.